DrPandemic/aigar.io/clients/python/README.md

 ## Joining the Ranked Game
 `python ./play.py`

+## Joining a private Game
+`python ./play.py --join-private` or `python ./play.py -j` Note that you can have a maximum of only one private game at any given time.

 ## Running the Tests (developers of the game)
 `python -m unittest discover -p "*_test.py"`